SpocWiki/_public/schema.org/predicate/Counts/has_number_of_number_of_previous_owners.md

 - [ #has_/number/_of_number_of_previous_owners :: Number, QuantitativeValue ] or
 - [ has_number_of_number_of_previous_owners :: Number, QuantitativeValue ]

-The number of owners of the vehicle, including the current one.<br/><br/>
+The number of owners of the vehicle, including the current one.

 Typical unit code(s): C62